TAFEs and universities can help create an Australia free from gender-based violence.

 Gender-based violence can include physical, sexual, emotional or psychological abuse and acts of family and domestic violence, sexual violence and sexual harassment.

-There is significant overlap between the drivers of violence against lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) people and the drivers of violence against women.
+There is significant overlap between the drivers of violence against lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQA+) people and the drivers of violence against women.

-In particular, rigid, binary and hierarchical constructions of sex, gender and sexuality have a significant impact on the violence that women and LGBTIQ people and communities experience.
-Actions to prevent gender-based violence will not be enough to prevent all forms of violence against LGBTIQ people, but they provide a foundation for further work.
+In particular, rigid, binary and hierarchical constructions of sex, gender and sexuality have a significant impact on the violence that women and LGBTIQA+ people and communities experience.
+Actions to prevent gender-based violence will not be enough to prevent all forms of violence against LGBTIQA+ people, but they provide a foundation for further work.

 What drives gender-based violence?